fourdigits/Products.OrderableReferenceField/Products.OrderableReferenceField/trunk/README.txt

 - Thanks to mirella <Mirella van Teulingen, m.van.teulingen@zestsoftware.nl>
   for cleaning up the template by moving style elements to the css.

+- Eggification by aclark

+- Move install-code to GS-profiles by WouterVH

 Copyright
 ---------